Proper Use of Database Transactions

 Finding Requests with Uncommitted Transactions

-Sometimes a bug in the business code causes a request not to commit its transaction.
-To quickly locate which controller method did not commit the transaction, you can install the webman/log
+Sometimes a bug in business code causes a transaction to remain uncommitted.
+To quickly locate which controller method has an uncommitted transaction, you can install the webman/log component.
+After each request completes, it automatically checks for uncommitted transactions and logs them.
+The log keyword is Uncommitted transactions.

 composer require webman/log